 The Group's existing customer base already comprises some of the world's luminary medical imaging research institutions.
-Indeed, there are currently sixteen research institutions worldwide utilising the Group's system and products, including Cincinnati Children's Hospital, the University of Virginia, University of Wisconsin - Madison and Duke University in the US, Robarts Research Institute and Hospital for Sick Children (SickKids) in Canada, the University of Oxford and the University of Nottingham in the UK and the Fraunhofer Institute for Toxicology and Experimental Medicine in Germany.
-At the date of this report, there are currently 23 Xenon Hyperpolariser units installed at these and several other leading research hospitals and the Group anticipates selling further units for research purposes during the course of the NDA review.
+Indeed, there are numerous research institutions worldwide utilising the Group's system and products, including Cincinnati Children's Hospital, the University of Virginia, University of Wisconsin - Madison, Duke University, University of Kansas and the University of Iowa in the US, Robarts Research Institute and Hospital for Sick Children (SickKids) in Canada, the University of Oxford and the University of Nottingham in the UK and the Fraunhofer Institute for Toxicology and Experimental Medicine in Germany.
+At the date of this report, there are currently 23 xenon hyperpolariser units installed at these and several other leading research hospitals and the Group anticipates selling further units for research purposes during the course of the NDA review.